This page contains affiliate links. Please read our disclosure for more info.

 The ride is inside a huge futuristic structure, and if you do have to wait, there are interactive games on the Play Disney Parks app to keep you occupied.
 When it’s quiet, the walk to the start is the longest part of the experience.

-If you enjoy roller coasters, you’ll definitely want to ride Space Mountain.
+If you enjoy rollercoasters, you’ll definitely want to ride Space Mountain.

-3) Big Thunder Mountain Railroad
+4) Big Thunder Mountain Railroad (Closed in 2025)

 Type of Ride: Thrill Ride with Small Drops